aslam-31/web/replit.md

 - January 24, 2025.
 Enhanced About Us section background to be more white with reduced image opacity
 - January 24, 2025.
 Removed dual background overlays in About Us section for cleaner appearance
 - January 24, 2025.
 Fixed background image opacity to use custom 0.1 value instead of Tailwind's opacity-15 class
 - January 24, 2025.
-Updated About Us background image opacity to 0.25 for better visibility
+Updated About Us background image opacity to 0.2 for optimal visibility
 ```

 ## User Preferences